NetworkGestalt/Predicting-Pulsars/README.md

 and unsupervised (clustering) machine learning approaches to the Pulsar classification problem, as well as several metrics that can be used to evaluate them.
 It emphasizes a cost-sensitive approach, weighing sensitivity and specificity with the relative costs of false negatives and false positives.
-Finally, it combines the highestperforming clustering and classification models into two Cluster-then-Classify models for different cost contexts.
+Finally, it combines the highest performing clustering and classification models into two Cluster-then-Classify models for different cost contexts.
 Both combined models have higher accuracy than their stand-alone counterparts, due to synergies between features and cluster classes born from unknown patterns.
 The analysis end with a motivation for ongoing pulsar classification.